-In visual language, “colour temperature and contrast” plays a crucial role in making the frame expressive.
-Since, the two colour components (supposedly, orangish and turquoise) are complements.
-When placed near each other, complements create a visual tension, it is desirable when a dramatic effect is needed using only two colours.
+In visual language, “color temperature and contrast” plays a crucial role in making the frame expressive.
+Since, the two color components (supposedly, orangish and turquoise) are complements.
+When placed near each other, complements to create visual tension; it is desirable when a dramatic effect is needed using only two colors.

 3. BLANKET OF STARS

-In visual language, the “foreground and background relationship” sizzles volume of story.
+In visual language, the “foreground and background relationship” sizzles volume of the story.
 There are stars in the background, and the particular scene is his first getaway towards being a star.
-The blanket of stars provoke him and pour brightness into his unravelled and weary walled life.
+The blanket of stars provoke him and pour brightness into his unraveled and weary walled life.
 I stumbled across an interesting thought while continuously observing the frame, it comes closer (I may be wrong) being “pointillism”.
-It is a technique of neo-impressionist painting using tiny dots of various pure colours, which become blended in the viewer’s eye which was developed by Seurat with the aim of producing a greater degree of luminosity and brilliance of colour.
-I presume, these stars (dots) complete Murad and his desires by being ensemble and fulfilling elements from the demons around.
+It is a technique of neo-impressionist painting using tiny dots of various pure colors, which become blended in the viewer’s eye which was developed by Seurat with the aim of producing a greater degree of luminosity and brilliance of color.
+I presume these stars (dots) complete Murad and his desires by being an ensemble and fulfilling elements from the demons around.
 And the luminosity of the stars is carried forward in the climax shot…

 4. A STAR IS BORN